Welcome to Plastic Cloud Edition - the Plastic SCM hosted solution.

 to the right of the group name to access the group configuration area:

-From here, I can delete users and add new ones and also go to create new groups.
-I can also rename the group and
+From here, you can delete users and add new ones and also go to create new groups.
+You can also rename the group and

 edit its description.

-If I click Add new member, I'll go to the following page:
+Click Add new member, to go to the following page:

-Here, I can simply type the email of a user that I want to add to the group.
+From here, you can type a user's email that you want to add to the group.

 Configuration wrap up